 In addition to the underwriting discount, we will reimburse the underwriters for their reasonable out-of-pocket non-legal expenses up to \$150,000 incurred in connection with their engagement as underwriters, in the event this offering is consummated, including, without limitation, marketing, syndication and travel expenses.
 Further, we will reimburse the underwriters for their legal fees of up to \$100,000 incurred in connection with their engagement as underwriters, in the event that this offering is not consummated.
-We will also pay for filing fees incident to, and the fees and disbursements (up to an aggregate of \$5,000) of blue sky counsel for the underwriters in connection with, securing any required review of the terms of this offering.
-We estimate that the total expenses of this offering, exclusive of the underwriting discounts and commissions, will be approximately \$600,000 including reimbursements made to the underwriters for fees and disbursements of counsel to the underwriters in connection with securing any required review by FINRA of the terms of the offering and in connection with the directed share program described below, and are payable by us.
+We will also pay for filing fees incident to, and the fees and disbursements (up to an aggregate of \$5,000) of blue sky counsel for the underwriters in connection with, securing any required review of the terms of this offering, as well as the fees and disbursements of counsel to the underwriters in connection with securing any required review by FINRA (up to an aggregate of \$25,000).
+We estimate that the total expenses of this offering, exclusive of the underwriting discounts and commissions, will be approximately \$1.1 million, and are payable by us.